Academic year 2020/2021

 - Definition and properties of the Dirichlet process

-- Mixtures with respect to the Dirichlet process
+- Mixtures of Dirichlet processes and with respect to the Dirichlet process

 - Hierarchical Dirichlet process